hectorplinio/katas/src/findMaxNumber/README.md

 ### Explanation

-The function findMaxNumberFromArray performs the following steps:
+The function findMaxNumber performs the following steps:

 -Parameters: It takes an optional parameter inputParams which defaults to initialObject.
 -Reduce Method: It uses the reduce method on the inputParams array.